-Value of Teen Titans Characters in Comic Books
+Value of 1st Appearance Teen Titans Characters Comics

-True, the three superhero sidekicks (Robin, Aqualad, and Kid Flash) never call themselves "The Teen Titans."
+The three superhero sidekicks (Robin, Aqualad, and Kid Flash) never call themselves "The Teen Titans" in this book.

 Now we can get official.
 While we don't get to see how, exactly, Wonder Girl joins or how they decided to call themselves The Teen Titans, the team is officially born here.

-Filled with teen angst, he calls upon the Teen Titans, who of course save the day.
-The Teen Titans characters go their separate ways, their first mission a success.
+After the story ends, the Teen Titans characters go their separate ways, their first mission a success.